InvokeAwesome/Aevum/doc/characters/Tsadq (Zack)/character-sketch.md

-Every one of pontiffs in recent memory had been assassinated within a decade of taking office, but with Eve at the head of his retinue, even the most sophisticated and deadly attacks to date were thwarted.
+Every one of pontiffs in recent memory had been assassinated within a decade of taking office, but with Eve at the head of his retinue, even the most sophisticated, multi-pronged attacks to date were thwarted in style.
 The political stability afforded by the arrangement paid off in spades for their public esteem.

 They became so popular, in fact, that certain factions wanted to set them up as titular monarchs.
 Their civilization was mostly held together by an Old